corndeladmin/DevOps-Course-Python-Intro/03_data_types.md

 >>> user = { 'name': 'Jamie', 'age': 41, 'address': { 'postcode': 'W2 3AN', 'first_line': '23 Leinster Gardens' } }
 ```

-Can you write an expression to get the user's address?
-Can you write an expression to get the user's postcode?
+- Write an expression to get the user's address (the nested dictionary).
+- Write an expression to get just the user's postcode (just a single string).

 <details markdown="1"><summary>Click here for the answer</summary>